sagemath/sage/src/doc/en/installation/conda.rst

     $ curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
     $ bash Miniforge3-$(uname)-$(uname -m).sh

 * Miniforge uses conda-forge as the default channel.

-* If you are using Miniconda or Anaconda, set it up to use conda-forge:
+However, if you are using Miniconda or Anaconda, set it up to use conda-forge:

   * Add the conda-forge channel: ``conda config --add channels conda-forge``